sydneysauer/100-days-of-code/log.md

 ### Day 3: Thursday May 21

 **Today's Progress**:
 Finished day 3 of JavaScript 30.
 I built an image display that has 3 settings where you can dynamically change the CSS using js.
+I also set up my own repo from the clone I had gotten from Wes's site, and I added links to my projects so far.
 Fav things I learned:
 * CSS variables declared in :root
 * Beginner ES6 arrow function
 * You can put two criteria in querySelectorAll